“Not tonight honey, I’m too tired.”

 It’s not that easy.

 But here’s a secret for you: scheduling sex CAN be easy.
-I’m here to share with you exactly how to put the sex back in your life, and how to make time for it while keeping it sexy.
+I’m here to share with you exactly how to put more sex sessions in your life, and how to make time for it while keeping it sexy.

-If we don’t put sex on the calendar, it might never happen.
+If we don’t set a sex schedule, we might never have regular sex.
 That’s a fact, y’all.
-So if we’re going to prioritize sex on the same level that we prioritize other things, like eating, it needs to be put on the calendar.
+So if we’re going to prioritize sexual intimacy in our long-term relationship, it needs to be put on the calendar.
 Sex can’t just be left to chance.

-The problem is, many of us have the idea that sex should just “happen naturally”.
+The problem is, a lot of people have the idea that sex should just “happen naturally”.

 First of all, it’s okay for sex to take work!
 Sex shouldn’t be the one and only area of our lives that never takes any effort.
 You have to learn how to cook, you have to learn how to do laundry, you have to learn how to hold a fork.
 You have to learn how to make a great sex life.
 There is no shame in that.